redbear/Duo/docs/how_it_works.md

 ##### <span id="223-safe-mode">2.2.3 Safe Mode</span>

-If the Safe Mode is in candidate modes, the bootloader acts the same as the [Normal Mode](#224-normal-mode), except that it sets a system flag in the DCT, which indicating the system firmware not to run user application but try to connect to the Particle Cloud.
+If the (Deep) Factory Reset Mode and DFU Mode are not in the candidate modes, while the Safe Mode is in candidate modes, the bootloader acts the same as the [Normal Mode](#224-normal-mode), except that it sets a system flag in the DCT, which indicating the system firmware not to run user application but try to connect to the Particle Cloud.

 #### <span id="224-normal-mode">2.2.4 Normal Mode</span>